TiffanyFamKarYing/HopNTrip/README.md

 ## 👥 Team

 This is a group project.
-Team members (as credited on the About Us page):
+Team members:

 | Name | Student ID |
 |---|---|